pragtical/pragtical.github.io/docs/api/core.statusview.md

 (method) core.statusview.item:set_predicate(predicate: string|table|fun():boolean)
 ```

-A condition to evaluate if the item should be displayed.
-If a string
+Set the condition to evaluate whether this item should be displayed.
-is given it is treated as a require import that should return a valid object
+String: treated as module name (e.g. "core.docview"), checked against active view.
-which is checked against the current active view, the sames applies if a
+Table: treated as class, checked against active view with `is()`.
-table is given.
-A function that returns a boolean can be used instead to
+Function: called each update, should return boolean.
-perform a custom evaluation, setting to nil means always evaluates to true.
+Nil: always displays the item.

 ---